NavidNikoo/UrbanNav-AI/README.md

 - Give visual feedback for explored nodes
 - Real time feedback on heuristic cost
 - Displays results such as time consumption, explored, and memory usuage
+- Update heuristics for A* algorithm

+## Porject Structure
+ - main.py : Manages the user interface and event handling for running and comparing pathfinding algorithms with interactive grid control.
+ - algorithm.py : Implements core search algorithms (A*, UCS, Iterative Deepening) and visualization of explored paths, execution stats, and memory usage.
+ - heuristic_update.py : Contains logic for initializing and updating heuristic values based on Euclidean distance and feedback from previous pathfinding runs.
+ - visualization.py : Handles the visual rendering of the grid, node states, heuristic values, and traffic modifiers using Pygame.
+ - README.md

 ## Prequisites